Mayfield, Staffordshire: History

 There has been a church in Mayfield for over a thousand years.
 The Domesday Survey of 1086 recorded a priest in Mayfield, one of only twenty-five priests recorded for the county of Staffordshire.
 There is now no trace of the original Church, which would have been a Saxon wooden building standing on or near to the site of the present church.
 The Saxon church was replaced during the reign of Henry I by a Norman stone building in about 1125.
 The church was extended in the 15 and 16th Centuries, with the tower being built in 1515.
 The final extension was in 1854.

-On the 13 June 1944 an Royal Air Force Vickers Wellington (LP397) from RAF Castle Donington was on a cross country exercise.
+On 13 June 1944 a Royal Air Force Vickers Wellington (LP397) from RAF Castle Donington was on a cross country exercise.
 25 minutes later the aircraft entered a thuderstorm shortly after the aircraft went into a nose dive & crashed near the village.
 All Six of the bomber crew died in the crash.